Explore the five key domains of brain health, along with common neuroscience terms and discover how drumming supports them.

 Rhythm strengthens mood, empathy, and social bonds, helping you connect through shared experience.

-Learn more about Learning & Social Connection
+Learn more about Lifelong Learning & Social Connection

 What is it?